spang-lab/FastqPuri/README_trimFilter.md

 allowed (`mismatches`).
 If found, a score is computed.
-If the score is larger than the user defined threshold (`score`) and the number of matched nucleotides exceeds 12, then the read is trimmed if the remaining part is longer than `MINL` (user defined) and discarded otherwise.
-If no 16-nucleotides long seeds are found, we proceed with 8-nucleotides long seeds and apply the same criteria to trim/discard a read.
-A list of possible situations follows, to illustrate how it works (`MINL=25`, `mismatches=2`):
+If the score is larger than the user defined threshold (`score`) and the number of matched nucleotides exceeds 12, then the read is trimmed if the remaining part is longer than `minL` (user defined) and discarded otherwise.
+If no 16-nucleotide-long seeds are found, we proceed with 8-nucleotide-long seeds and apply the same criteria to trim/discard a read.
+A list of possible situations follows, to illustrate how it works (`minL=25`, `mismatches=2`):

 ```
 ADAPTER: GGCATACGAGCTCTTCCGATCT